-3.3 How?
+3.3How?

-Because sufficiency is still perceived as theoretical, sufficiency policies should pay more attention to implementation conditions.
+Because sufficiency is still perceived as theoretical (FULFILL, 2023d), sufficiency policies should come with more attention to implementation conditions.
 Sufficiency measures should be supported by detailed methodologies on the "how", for example publishing check lists on different actions (on heating, ventilation, air conditioning, products etc.), for each category of stakeholders, (e.g. local authorities, building managers households etc.).
 These methodological tables, checklists, know-how tools, could be regularly discussed with feedback groups, so as to support experience and knowledge sharing between peers (ACTEE, 2023).
 Such feedback processes could also support regular updates and adaptation of policy schemes, with a learning-by-doing approach.
-This is in line with the findings from T5.2 that emphasize the importance of both successful piloting as well as early and ongoing stakeholder involvement for successful implementation of sufficiency policies (Breucker & Defard, 2023).
+This is in line with the findings from T5.2 that emphasize the importance of both successful piloting as well as early and ongoing stakeholder involvement for successful design and implementation of sufficiency policies (FULFILL, 2023h).